coolasice1999/3D-Printing/Power Supply v1/ReadMe.md

-The output voltage depends on main supply voltage.
-Try to keep your input voltage close to your max required output voltage since the extra is wasted as heat.
+The maximum output voltage of the LM317 is about 1.5V below the supplied input voltage.
+Try to keep your input voltage close to your required output voltage since the extra is wasted as heat.

 * Input: 6VDC  Output (100mA load): 1,2V - 4,5V
+* Input: 9VDC  Output (100mA load): 1,2V - 7,5V
 * Input: 12VDC Output (100mA load): 1,2V - 10,4V

+A 9V supply can deliver 5V to the micro controller circuit and up to 7,5V to other devices.
+Not having a large overhead on the input allows you to draw quite a bit of current without getting your heatsink hot.
+So pulling 1A@5V from a 9V input is more efficient then drawing the same from a 12V input.